Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 Once the scripts have been processed and no errors have been encountered, CMake enters the makefile generation phase.
 This is the time when the set of processed CMake commands are turned into makefiles which are written to disk.

+Do not be taunted by the amount of makefiles generated.
+They are logically equivalent to whatever was in the CMake scripts.
+The reason for their complexity is for them to be fast and produce nice, human readable output.
+They are __generated files__ and are __not meant for editing__ (or even understanding).

 ## CMake scripting language

-Perhaps the most taunting part of CMake is its scripting language.
+Perhaps the most daunting part of CMake is its scripting language.
 Compared to modern script languages, CMake has a fairly simple, unexpressive scripting language.
 The reason for its simplicity, is that it is the common denominator of all build systems.
-It does not wish to surface features which are complicated (or impossible) to implement in a back-end.
+It does not wish to surface features which are complicated (or impossible) to implement in any back-end.

+Afterall, a simple language is easy to learn.

-### Functions (and flow control and varibles)
+### Functions (and flow control and variables)

 CMakes scripting language is as simple as it gets.
 There are variables, functions and a few flow control constructs.